HardlyDifficult/Tutorials/Chapter2.md

 {
   /// <summary>
   /// How long we need to wait before destroying the
-  /// GameObject to allow the effect to complete.
+  /// GameObject to allow this effect to complete.
   /// </summary>
   public abstract float timeUntilObjectMayBeDestroyed {